 Figure 5: Data Hub Service details

 The links under “Endpoints” are disabled until users are created.
 To proceed in using your Data Hub Service instance, you need to specify users.
-Note that the service admin does not have access to all actions by default.
 Click on the “Internal” button to expose the “Manage Users” button.
 Click on the “Manager Users” button to add users with specific roles.

 Figure 6: Users and roles for the Data Hub Service